streamich/nano-css/docs/decorator.md

 ### Customizable Decorator

-You can also specify static styles directly in the class decorator.
+You can specify static styles directly in the class decorator.

 ```js
 @css({